mr2raccoon/caactus/README.md

 ## Sample Dataset
 - a sample dataset to quickly test the workflow can be accessed via  [zenodo](https://doi.org/10.5281/zenodo.18799803)
 - to showcase the functionalties, the ilastik steps have been pretrained.
 Use caactus in batch-modes.
+- go to 7.1-7.11 for a detailed tutorial